Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 3. Check zinc-medication interactions

 Some medications interact with zinc and may contribute to zinc deficiency.
-In some cases, drugs reduce your absorption of zinc, particularly from supplements.
+In some cases, drugs reduce your absorption of zinc.
 And certain medications can increase zinc loss via your urine.
 (3)

 Examples of drugs that may reduce your zinc levels or interact with zinc in other ways include some: (9, 20, 21)